Wish and If only

 Do you ever just sit there dreaming of being somewhere else?

-Right now you are here, that’s good!
+Right now you are visiting this website.
+That’s good!
 However, maybe you would like to be somewhere else.

 Maybe you would like to be on a beach somewhere sunbathing and drinking cocktails.